How Long for Caulk to Dry Before Painting: A Comprehensive Guide

 1. Acrylic Latex Caulk: Commonly used indoors, it dries to the touch in about 30 minutes but requires 24 hours to fully cure before painting.

-2. Silicone Caulk: Known for flexibility and moisture resistance, silicone caulk may take up to 48 hours to cure completely.
+2. Silicone Caulk: Known for its flexibility and moisture resistance, silicone caulk may take up to 48 hours to cure completely.
 Check if your specific type is paintable, as not all are.

 3. Polyurethane Caulk: Valued for its durability and paintability, this caulk usually dries within 24 hours, making it ideal for outdoor applications.